Approximate Post-Selective Inference for Regression with the Group LASSO: Supplementary details (Section )

 Using the contrast value from each voxel results in very high dimensional data, and analysis is sometimes instead performed at the level of ``regions of interest'' (ROIs).
 This provides a means of effectively downsampling the data by aggregating information at each ROI, which is a spatially contiguous group of voxels.
 These ROIs can be defined \emph{a priori} according to one of a variety of atlases, and this aids interpretability and enables comparisons of findings across studies that use the same atlas.
 We use ROIs as defined by the ``Power Parcellation'' \citep{powerFunctionalNetworkOrganization2011}.
 In addition to being a broadly popular atlas, the Power Parcellation is also noteworthy in that it assigns each of its $264$ ROIs to a ``brain system.''
 The spatial coordinates of the ROIs, as well as their assignment to brain systems, are described in \citet{powerFunctionalNetworkOrganization2011}.
 The MarsBar utility \citep{marsbar} was used to extract contrast values for each of these ROIs.
 Of the $264$ ROIs, $236$ are assigned to one of 13 distinct, named brain systems while the remainder are simply labeled ``unknown'' and in our analysis we use only these $236$ positively labeled ROIs as predictors in our regression.
 Because each of these brain systems is putatively believed to underlie a discrete set of functions (e.g., because they typically coactivate for a given type of task), we partition our predictors into groups by brain system label, and then use the Group LASSO to predict accuracy on the N-back task using data from these $236$ ROIs.
 While inference may be performed at the level of individual ROIs, it is also useful to interrogate effects at a system-wide level.
 Further averaging all of the ROIs within a single system may be too coarse and obscure useful signal, so the Group LASSO provides a means of allowing each ROI to make a distinct predictive contribution while still performing selection at the interpretable level of entire brain systems.
-We set $\lambda_g$ for each group as described in \ref{appendix:empirical-analysis} and set the randomization level $\tau = 0.71 \hat{\sigma} $ to approximately satisfy \eqref{rand:level} with $r = \frac{2}{3}$.
+Because in this application $n > p$, we estimate $\hat{\sigma}^2 = \left( n - p \right)^{-1} \left\lVert y - X \left( X^{\intercal} X \right)^{-1} X^{\intercal} y \right\rVert_2^2$.
+We use the same value for $\hat{\sigma}^2$ for the intervals obtained via data splitting.
+We set $\lambda_g$ for each group as described in \ref{appendix:empirical-analysis} and set the randomization level $\tau$ to satisfy \eqref{rand:level} at varying levels of $r$.
 Choosing $\lambda = 1$ (as we did for the simulation studies) yields a fully dense model, so we increase to $\lambda = 10$ which selects just a single group.